chrisdoc/thesis/thesis.md

 #### Angle

 This field defines the installment of a sector antenna.
 It is the angle at which the antenna is mounted on the mast.
-Fig. [fig:antennaangle] illustrates the mounting of a directional antenna on a mast.
+Figure [fig:antennaangle] illustrates the mounting of a directional antenna on a mast.

 ![Example for an antenna installation](./images/antennaangle.jpg "fig:")